ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

 Updating templates is based only in your project.
 If you wish to update a template across the platform, you must select the template in the Project Content Folder and click the Republish button in the Properties menu.

-To update a template, simply right click on an altered template, deinstanced or not and select “Update template from this”.
+To update a template, simply right click on an altered template, deinstanced or not and select "Update template from this".
 You should be able to see all the instances of that template change in your scene!

 #### Downloading Latest